 Students are expected to complete their degree requirements in Computer Science as expeditiously as possible.
-Also, the students must graduate once the minimum degree requirements are satisfied.
-Further, the students should only take Computer Science courses.
-Taking courses outside Computer Science

-(except English proficiency courses) is not encouraged and must be approved by the student's academic advisor and the Graduate Director.
+The students must graduate once the minimum degree requirements are satisfied.
+In other words, they cannot stay in school and delay graduation even when the requirements have been met in order to take additional courses or for any other reason.
+Further, the student should only take Computer Science courses.
+Taking courses outside Computer Science (except required English proficiency courses) is not encouraged and must be approved by the student's academic advisor and the Graduate Director.
+In any case, such courses ordinarily do not apply for graduation requirements in the Computer Science Department.